 You tell me, you're the PA!

-While many PAs come from medical backgrounds, few of are called on to make the kind of decisions that we often do, such as determining if someone lives or dies.
+While many PAs come from medical backgrounds, few of them are called on to make the kind of decisions that we often do, such as determining if someone lives or dies.

 Part of being a PA is learning to live with the immense responsibility that comes with having the authority to make high-stakes decisions with our patients.
 One of my PA school instructors always talked about role-transition and the challenges new PAs face when moving from a previous job to becoming a PA.
 While many PAs come from medical backgrounds, few of us were called on to make the kind of decisions that we make as PAs, sometimes literally determining if someone lives or dies.
 It can be something as small as missing a medication interaction, or something as big as being involved in a level-one trauma center code event.